Agungajipradana/100-days-of-python/README.md

 # 100 Days of Python

 Welcome to the **100 Days of Python** repository!
-This project is a beginner-friendly guide to learning the fundamentals of Python, one of the most popular and versatile programming languages in the world—used for web development, data science, automation, and more.
+This project is a beginner-friendly guide to learning the fundamentals of Python, one of the most popular and versatile programming languages in the world used for web development, data science, automation, and more.

 ---

 ## 📘 Agenda

-- 📌 01 - Basics (variables, data types, input/output, operators)
+- 📌 01 - Basics (Intro, Get Started, Syntax, Comments, Variables, Output)
-- 📌 02 - Control Flow (`if`, `elif`, `else`, loops)
+- 📌 02 - Data Types (Numbers, Casting, Strings, Booleans, None)
-- 📌 03 - Data Structures (list, tuple, dictionary, set)
+- 📌 03 - Operators
-- 📌 04 - Functions
+- 📌 04 - Data Structures (Lists, Tuples, Sets, Dictionaries, Arrays)
-- 📌 05 - OOP (classes, objects, inheritance)
+- 📌 05 - Control Flow (If...Else, Match, While Loops, For Loops)
-- 📌 06 - Modules and Libraries
+- 📌 06 - Functions (Functions, Range, Iterators)
-- 📌 07 - File Handling
+- 📌 07 - Modules and Pip (Modules, PIP, VirtualEnv)
-- 📌 08 - Error Handling
+- 📌 08 - Error Handling (Try...Except, String Formatting)
+- 📌 09 - User Input and RegEx
+- 📌 10 - OOP (Classes/Objects, `__init__`, self, Properties, Methods, Inheritance, Polymorphism, Encapsulation, Inner Classes)
+- 📌 11 - File Handling (Read, Write, Create, Delete Files)
+- 📌 12 - Dates and Math (Dates, Math, JSON)
 - 📌 And many more foundational topics...

 Each folder includes hands-on examples and exercises to help you learn by doing.